SubasiMehmet/MySwiftEducation/001_UITable.md

 > MARK: - INITIALIZER OF TABLEVIEWCELL

-> MARK: - IT IS ADDED ALWAYS // (THERE ARE SOME DIFFERENT WAYS TO CREATE BUT UNNECESSARY)
+> MARK: - IT IS ADDED ALWAYS // (There are some different ways to create but this is enough)
 ---